Snoopy, Come Home (1972)

 Wiki.

 Snoopy Come Home was released on August 9, 1972, by National General Corporation, produced by Lee Mendelson Films, Bill Melendez Productions and Cinema Center Films (in the latter's final production).
-Despite receiving largely positive reviews, the film was a box-office flop, grossing only $245,073 against a production budget of over $1 million.
+While not a commercial success, it received largely positive reviews, and fared far more successfully on home video.